Planner

 3) Pivot: Pure-PHP operations (no OS exec)

-etc. produced no output because PHP had exec/shell_exec/system/...
+whoami etc. produced no output because PHP had exec/shell_exec/system/... disabled and open_basedir restricted.

 We looted: